 Settlement administrator's mailing address: Ascendum Machinery Settlement Administrator, 1650 Arch St., Suite 2210, Philadelphia, PA 19103

-Claims must be submitted online or postmarked by Jan.
+Class members must submit a claim online or postmark it by Jan.
 15, 2026.

 Required proof and claim information

-- Extraordinary losses claims require supporting documentation showing actual, unreimbursed monetary losses due to identity theft, fraud, or misuse, and were likely caused by the data breach.
+- Extraordinary losses claims require supporting documentation showing actual, unreimbursed monetary losses due to identity theft, fraud or misuse, that the data breach likely caused.
 Claimants must also show that they made reasonable efforts to avoid or recover the loss.

 - Lost time claims require a written description of the time spent dealing with the data breach.